Kashio/kaiser/README.md

 > * Cache

 ### Usage of the created component
-To inject the custom component we will aquire it and inject it to the options passed to the crawler.
+To inject the custom component we will acquire it and inject it to the options passed to the crawler.
 ```js
 var Crawler = require('kaiser').Crawler;
 var TextInserterTransformer = require('TextInserterTransformer');